Promote a national development agenda – Ga Mantse to Alan Kyerematen

-Speaking during a courtesy call paid to him by presidential candidate hopeful, Alan John Kwadwo Kyerematen, the Ga Mantse, King Tackie Teiko Tsuru II said there should be a deliberate attempt to build the Ga state to effectively contribute towards the development of the area.
+Speaking during a courtesy call paid him by presidential candidate hopeful, Alan John Kwadwo Kyerematen, the Ga Mantse, King Tackie Teiko Tsuru II said there should be a deliberate attempt to build the GA state to effectively contribute towards the development of the area.

 He also advised the former Trade Minister not to take Accra for granted if he eventually wins the bid to lead the NPP and subsequently the president of Ghana.